AnthonySinitsa/ursetup/README.md

 URL with button to copy link to the setup, report button send admin notification list all parts and the costs, should have a total price at the bottom comment section, with a most popular and latest option for comments

+each setup will have a list of Parts, Items, Ingredients or Steps. a setup will have to have at least one of something, the item must have a title, a description, a url box to the url to purchase an item, an image section to also drag and drop(for DIY projects), quantity of item and price of item, price should multiply by quantity, and there should be a total price of the entire setup.